DFE-Digital/get-into-teaching-app/app/views/content/get-school-experience/get-school-experience.md

 ## Maths or physics teaching internships

-If you are interested in teaching secondary maths or physics, and you are an undergraduate on a STEM related degree, you may be eligible for a paid Teaching Internship.
-This provides an opportunity to experience the teaching profession, gain new skills and be paid £300 per week for your time.
-[Find a paid teaching internship](/teaching-internship-providers).
+You may be eligible for a [maths or physics teaching internship earning £300 a week if you're doing a undergraduate degree in science, technology, engineering or maths](/teaching-internship-providers).

 ## If you cannot get into the classroom right now